 Can I create an empty managed disk?

-Yes, you can create an empty disk.
-A managed disk can be created independently of a VM, i.e., without attaching it to a VM.
+Yes.
+You can create an empty disk.
+A managed disk can be created independently of a VM, for example, without attaching it to a VM.

-What is the supported fault domain count for Availability Sets using Managed Disks?
+What is the supported fault domain count for an availability set that uses Managed Disks?

 How is the standard storage account for diagnostics set up?